 LPN to ADN Transition (RN)

-Upon successful completion of the LPN to ADN transition course, the LPN would be eligible to enter the second year of the Associate Degree Nursing program.
+Upon successful completion of the LPN to ADN transition course, an LPN would be eligible to enter the second year of the ADN program.

 Cost